+It’s a great design, and something that would be sure to receive a lot of positive feedback on Popular Reviews, a site that covers sportswear, sporting goods and also basketball equipment.
 The Terrapins (Net ranking 15, SoS 8, NCAA Tournament projection #5 seed) won the game 77-66, in a game where they trailed by as many as 15, but both teams were winners in the much bigger game of life as they honored our nation’s most prominent Civil Rights hero.

 “Dr. King was a great role model and leader for all of us,” said Northwestern coach Chris Collins before the game.

 “The things he taught and spoke about were so ahead of his time and it applied to so many people and brought people together.
 It’s beyond basketball.”

 The result of the word association with Dr. King’s teachings are written inside the initials MLK on the front of the shirt, with the word “dream” emblazoned across the back.

 “Dr. Martin Luther King fought for equality, which eventual has allowed me the opportunity to come to Northwestern for academics and to play basketball,” said promising and exciting NU freshman guard Daniel “Boo” Buie.

 After the game, players and coaches discussed the experience of warming up in the MLK shirts and the reaction to wearing them.